sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 For an inclusive list of settings you can configure in `LayoutModification.xml`, a full XML example, and instructions on adding the XML file to the device, see [Start layout XML for desktop editions of Windows 10 (Reference)](https://docs.microsoft.com/en-us/windows/configuration/start-layout-xml-desktop)

-## Customize the size of the Start menu
+## Customize the size of the Start layout

-We recommend that you set the default Start menu so it is not greater than 40% of the size of the desktop.
+We recommend that you set the default Start layout so it is not greater than 40% of the size of the desktop.
 If it is greater than half the width of the desktop, customers might perceive that the device and Windows are optimized only for touch, and feel less satisfied when they use a mouse and keyboard.

-Use `LayoutOptions` in `LayoutModification.xml` to indicate the number of columns, and the number of tiles per row, in the Start menu.
+Use `LayoutOptions` in `LayoutModification.xml` to indicate the number of columns, and the number of tiles per row, in the Start layout.

-### Specify the number of columns in the Start menu
+### Specify the number of columns in the Start layout

-You have three options for the Start menu size: **small** (one column of tiles), **medium** (2 columns of tiles), or **full screen**.
-New devices running Windows for desktop will default to a Start menu with two columns of tiles unless boot to tablet mode is enabled.
+You have three options for the Start layout size: **small** (one column of tiles), **medium** (2 columns of tiles), or **full screen**.
+New devices running Windows for desktop will default to a Start layout with two columns of tiles unless boot to tablet mode is enabled.
 Devices with screens that are under 10" have boot to tablet mode enabled by default.
-For these devices, users see the **full screen** Start menu on the desktop.
+For these devices, users see the **full screen** Start layout on the desktop.

 > [!Note]
 > We suggest you leave the default values for these features so that Windows can use its own logic to do the right thing for the customer.
 You can, however, adjust the following OS features if you have a scenario that requires it.
 For example, if you have a device that is meant mainly for use as a tablet, but is bigger than 10", you can use [SignInMode](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-signinmode).

-Here is how you set the size of the start menu, using LayoutModification.xml.
+Here is how you set the size of the start layout, using LayoutModification.xml.

 * To set as small, with one column of tiles: